mattjh1/mattjh-blog/content/post/my-dotfiles.md

 draft: false
 ---

+**Update:** I've recently revamped my dotfiles to create an even more streamlined and powerful setup.
+Check out the [new dotfiles configuration](./new-dotfiles.md) `ansible`, `chezmoi`, `Go templates`, `1password`, and enhanced portability across different systems.

+<!--more-->

 Welcome to the heart of my computing environment.

-<!--more-->

-My dotfiles, hosted on [GitHub](https://github.com/mattjh1/dotfiles), are the core of my daily workflow.
+My dotfiles, hosted on [GitHub](https://github.com/mattjh1/dotfiles.old), are the core of my daily workflow.
 Carefully configured for productivity and centered around a keyboard-centric approach, these files simplify tasks.
 While designed for my use, feel free to explore and adopt elements that suit your preferences.

 ## The Essence of Dotfiles